Back up Tableau Server Data

 The frequency of your backups depends on your environment, including how much use your server gets and how much and frequently the content and users change.
 Any changes or updates that happen after your backup will be lost if there is a system failure and you need to restore Tableau Server.
 The more activity there is, the more often you need to back the server up.

-In addition to regular backups, you should always create a backup before upgrading to a new version of Tableau Server.
+In addition to regularly scheduled backups, you should always create a backup before upgrading to a new version of Tableau Server.
 The upgrade process does not create a backup except when the version of PostGRES is being updated, and then the upgrade process creates a PostGRES-only backup to be used internally.

 To help protect against data loss, after you create the backup, you should store the .tsbak file on a computer that is not a part of your Tableau Server installation.